 Summer opens up a whole new host of possibilities in Greenland, from kayaking among glaciers under the midnight sun to fishing in empty fjords.
 The summer is short, but intense, and the flora immerses the landscape in a burst of seasonal colour, with picturesque hiking trails and sailing some of the many highlights.

 Greenland is synonymous with icebergs, and upon landing in the country you don’t need to look far to come across one, calving into the roaring sea.
 One of the best places in which to experience this magnificent act of nature is Ilulissat.
 Peppered with icebergs and glaciers in its fjords with their colossal calving siblings just in the distance, it's best witnessed with a sailboat, spotting whales and seals.
-There's even kayaking to really get up close, or walk the old settlement on the icefjord to witness the huge house-sized pieces of ice break off into the water, before a magical nighttime cruise under the midnight sun.
+There's even kayaking to really get up close, while a walk to the old settlement on the icefjord offer the chance to witness the huge house-sized pieces of ice break off into the water, all before a magical nighttime cruise under the midnight sun.
 The accommodation, too, makes the most of the setting, with hotel's such as Eqi Lodge peering out from remote jags to views of magnificent glaciers, and seaside hideaways serving up spectacular hikes alongside uninterrupted coastal views.

 Helicopter rides are also wonderful way of witnessing the intensely scenic landscape; a myriad of fjords snaking among icy blue glaciers, linking the colourful towns of Qaqortoq and Narsarsuaq.
 Here, discover lost Viking ruins, thermal hot springs and grandiose glaciers that creak off mighty icebergs.
 Narsarsuaq’s colourful sub-Arctic flora named 'Flower Valley' is a spectacular way to reach the mighty ice cap, the second largest in the world, and its melting glaciers afford opportunities for an up-close kayak.
 Neighbouring Qaqortoq’s got rolling banks, snow-capped mountains and hilly streets, where sheep farms and colourful houses set the scene for dramatic icebergs floating among breaching whales.